-- Speaking of you’s, sprinkle in second person pronouns (you, your, yours) to address your audience more directly and help them relate to your text: Click here to order a shirt vs. Click here to order your shirt.
+- Speaking of you’s, sprinkle in second person pronouns (you, your, yours) that directly address your audience and help them relate to your text: Click here to order a shirt vs. Click here to order your shirt.

-And now for a couple Printful emails that didn’t quite hit that 30% open rate, but that click rate, though!
+Now for a couple of Printful emails that didn’t get a 30% open rate, but that click rate, though!